Experience with ST Microelectronics

 Special-Purpose DMX Interface

 This lighting control circuit board was designed for a company that designs, manufactures, and markets 1-kilowatt class power supplies for high-intensity lamps that illuminate parking lots and athletic fields.
+The use of copper pcb may be included to help with higher currents, making the circuit-board work efficiently with its intended job.
 They needed a way to actuate a network of hundreds of lamps that are interconnected using low-cost wiring.
 This module connects to that network using an isolated RS-485 interface, running at high speed, sending signals over CAT-5 cables for convenient, economical installation.
-The signal scheme utilized is compatible with the industry standard DMX lighting protocol, allowing each high-intensity lamp to have its brightness controlled individually from a central controller.
+The signal scheme utilized is compatible with the industry-standard DMX lighting protocol, allowing each high-intensity lamp to have its brightness controlled individually from a central controller.
 A cost-effective ARM Cortex M0 processor, the STM32F072C8T6 microcontroller, handles the DMX communications protocol on this module.
 An ST485 RS-485 transceiver sends control and brightness data to the power controller in the high-intensity lamp.

 Embedded Wi-Fi Server

 In this system, DiMonte Group embedded a Wi-Fi server into a control board that fits inside an existing point of sale device.
+Paired with some business pos software, it should work seamlessly.
 The PC board was designed to the same size and shape as the legacy board, which connected via a cable to an expensive custom terminal device.
-The Wi-Fi module, working in WAP (wireless access point) mode, acts as a virtual short-range Internet, so that any smart phone can act as the controlling device.
-A field service technician navigates the browser on his smart phone to this Wi-Fi hot spot, and the Wi-Fi module serves web pages to the phone.
-The smart phone can use Chrome, Safari, Internet Explorer, or other web browser without the need for an Android or iOS app running on the phone.
+The Wi-Fi module, working in WAP (wireless access point) mode, acts as a virtual short-range Internet so that any smartphone can act as the controlling device.
+A high-speed cable would be an important fixture for this, which can be found online, as it will increase bandwidth capacity for these features.
+A field service technician navigates the browser on his smartphone to this Wi-Fi hot spot, and the Wi-Fi module serves web pages to the phone.
+The smartphone can use Chrome, Safari, Internet Explorer, or other web browsers without the need for an Android or iOS app running on the phone.
 This connection allows the technician to configure the system, access log files, and even reprogram the firmware in this and in all the other embedded modules that are interconnected within the system.
 This board is based on an STM32F401 ARM Cortex M4 microcontroller.
 The FCC-approved Wi-Fi module contains another STM32 ARM Cortex M4 processor controlling an 802.11 b/g/n radio.